Key message: Science is new reproducible and useful knowledge. Research is the search for new reproducible and useful knowledge.

 and eliminate the effects of others.
 In short, it is necessary to do experiments."
 (Chalmers, A. F. (1999).
 What Is This Thing Called Science?
 Open University Press, page 28)

 A scientist has a field of expertise.
 Within this field she reads the current literature, listens to presentations of other scientists and works practically.
 In this way she knows the big and small problems in her field of expertise that need to be solved.
 For one of these problems she has an idea for an inquiry or for a solution.
 For this research idea she formulates a precise research question (or a research hypothesis).
 The answer to this question is the objective of her research.
 Now she has two possibilities:

 Normally a scientist starts with the first possibility and conducts a literature review.
 When this not successful she plans her own research project.
-For a project she sets up a research design.
+For a project she sets up a research design (an overall plan).
 Finally she plans the details and conducts the methods to get the desired information (data).